Making Homes Attainable for Canadians

 The 30-30-30 Model

 Our flagship commitment: 30% of units in every Qualified Project delivered at rents 30% below city-wide average market rates, guaranteed for 30 years.
-A win for developers, investors, and most importantly, the renters who need a livable, affordable home.
+A win for developers, investors, and most importantly, the renters who need a livable, attainable home.

-Trusted Sponsors
+Trusted Partners

-Join The Cala Community
+Join The CALA Community

 Unions